sk89q/playx/README.md

 For now to this addon to work you need to use the x86-64 branch.

+For Twitch Streams, Currently Only Non-Mature streams is possible, and you need [CEF Codec Fix][CEFCodecFix].

 ### Workshop Ready!

 PlayX is now available via the Steam Workshop!
 Go to [its Workshop page][workshop] and press `Subscribe`, and it will automatically appear in Garry's Mod.